 - Downloading and mapping data for your community

 - Work with census data, natural resources data, economic data, housing data, and other data specific to your interests.

 Do you have an idea for a GIS workshop?

 The Geographic Information Systems Laboratory is interested in hearing your ideas for a GIS workshop tailored to address academic or professional GIS needs for the UIS community and Springfield area.
-Please let us know if you have any suggestions!
+Please fill out this form to let us know if you have any suggestions!